liveandrew/workflow2/README.md

 - Does not yet support Hadoop integration (this is still in progress)

-Background Workflow fully integrates with the Workflow UI, but the job submission and execution model is very different; for full documentation, please see [BackgroundWorkflow.md](BackgroundWorkflow.md).
+Background Workflow fully integrates with the Workflow UI, but the job submission and execution model is very different; for more details, please see [BackgroundWorkflow.md](BackgroundWorkflow.md).

 ## Maven